 Teaching Observations: Those Pesky Photocopies

 Today’s post heralds the start of a new series on my blog: Teaching Observations.
 These posts will include random teaching related topics which might be of interest to other teachers, students, or piano lovers.
-I hear and work with a wide variety of piano students both in the UK and abroad; younger, older, and those…
+I hear and work with a wide variety of piano students.
+They are both in the UK and abroad.
+Some are…

 Chord Playing and Improvising: Christopher Norton